-Enter To Win This Shelby GT500, F-150 Supertruck Ultimate Prize Package
+Hurry!
+Time Running Out To Enter To Win Two Shelbys Plus $50,000 Cash

 OMG!
 OMG!!
 OMG!!!

-We've never shared a prize package this good from our friends at Dream Giveaway before.
-Enter now for your chance to win a 2020 Ford Shelby GT500, 2020 Ford Shelby Supertruck, and (as if that's not enough) $50,000 cash for taxes.
-Plus, if you enter using promo code VJ0320S, Dream Giveaway will DOUBLE your entry tickets just for being a loyal Motor1.com reader.
+We've never shared a prize package this big from our friends at Dream Giveaway before.
+The entry period is closing on January 26, so enter now for your chance to win a 2020 Ford Shelby GT500, 2020 Ford Shelby Supertruck, and (as if that's not enough) $50,000 cash.
+Plus, if you enter using promo code VJ0121S, Dream Giveaway will DOUBLE your entry tickets just for being a loyal Motor1.com reader.

 Enter now and Dream Giveaway will DOUBLE your entry tickets!

 If you read us regularly, you know Motor1.com editors are head over heels for the new Shelby GT500.
 It's so much more than a 760-horsepower muscle car.
 It's also a track-taming race car, strip-dominating drag car, and all around bad-ass-looking mean machine.
 It's been clocked going 0-60 miles per hour in about three seconds, which is hypercar quick, and can hold its own on the track with a Porsche 911 GT3 RS.
-If this car alone were the prize, it'd be enough – but it's not.
+If this car alone were the prize, it'd be enough – but it's not the only prize.

 Joining the GT500 is its brother from another mother, the Shelby F-150 Supertruck.
 Not an official factory Ford product, the Supertruck is built by Shelby American and features a supercharged version of the stock truck's 5.0-liter V8 producing 770 horsepower, which is more than even the GT500!